Belisarius: Gothic War

 Afterwards he returned to Sicily and then crossed into mainland Italy, where he captured Naples in November and Rome in December 536.
 Before reaching Naples, he had met no resistance as the troops in southern Italy were disgusted by Theodahad and switched sides.
 At Naples a strong Gothic garrison resisted the Byzantines using its strong fortifications.
 Belisarius could not operate safely at Rome with such a strong garrison in his rear.
 He could neither storm the strong fortifications nor conduct a lengthy siege which could be interrupted by Gothic reinforcements, while bribery and negotiation attempts also failed.
 He couldn't use his fleet either as there was artillery on the wall.
 Then Belisarius cut the aqueduct, but the city had enough wells, so he resorted to making many costly, failed assaults.
 After their failure, Belisarius planned on abandoning the siege and marching on Rome.
 By chance, however, an entrance to the city via an aqueduct was found and a small Byzantine force entered the city.
 (Note: Both Hughes and Brogna agree 600 men entered the city.
 Brogna claims Belisarius sent men to find another entrance into the city.
 Hughes claims the entrance was found by an Isaurian studying the building techniques of the ancients and doesn’t mention an intentional effort being made by Belisarius.)

 When this force had entered the city, Belisarius launched an all-out assault so the Goths couldn't concentrate against the intruders.
 Despite having taken the city by force, he showed leniency to the city and garrison, so as to entice as many other Goths to join his side or surrender later on; this way he would avoid costly action as much as possible and preserve his small force.
 The failure to reinforce the city caused Theodahad to be deposed.
 While the new Gothic king, Vitiges, had sent a garrison to Rome, the city was left undefended as the troops fled after noticing the pro-Byzantine attitude of the population.
-Much of Tuscany submitted willingly to Belisarius' troops at this point.
+Much of Tuscany submitted willingly to Belisarius's troops at this point.
 Belisarius garrisoned towns on the supply lines from the Gothic heartland in the north to Rome, forcing Vitiges to besiege these towns before he could march on Rome.